dijasila/C2DB-2/README.md

 A C2DB database can be found in
 -------------------------------
 `c2db-nodata.db`.
-This database only incluedes key-value-pairs.
+This database only includes key-value-pairs.

 Procedure to include figure script